horvbalint/robogo/README.md

 ```

 <br></br>
-<a name="specialRoutes"></a>
+<a name="special-routes"></a>
 ### Special routes

 ####  /schema/:model
->Special route that returns everything there is to know about the given model's schema  (its fields and their properties).
+> Returns a tree-like structure of the fields and their properties for the given model.
+This is great for creating automated interfaces.
 * Method: GET
 * Returns: Object